 Once it reaches a simmer, add the heavy whipping cream along with kasoori methi and sugar.
 Do a taste test before adding the salt.

-Simmer and let it cool down before garnishing with cilantro.
+Simmer the paneer butter masala and then let it cool down before garnishing with cilantro.

 - Adding water with the tomato sauce will help soften the paneer.